 23 m, Point Reyes, Marin Co., California, USA

 Bird pollinated flowers tend to be odourless but flies are attracted by flowers that mimic the smell of dead animals or dung.
-F. camschatcensis is a typical fly pollinated (sapromyophily) species (Zox & Gold 2008); odoriferous scent, dark purple-black flowers, without nectar and found at both high latitude and altitude where other pollinator groups are normally uncommon.
+F. camschatcensis is a typical fly pollinated (sapromyophily) species (Zox & Gold 2008); odoriferous scent, dark purple-black flowers, with nominal amounts of nectar and found at both high latitude and altitude where other pollinator groups are normally uncommon.
 F. camschatcensis does not offer a reward so the duration of fly visits can be short but this is offset by greater visitor frequency.
 Many other Fritillaria have a very unpleasant odour like F. agrestis (Stinkbells, King 2001) and are probably pollinated by flies.

 Fritillaria camschatcensis with two Calliphoridae sp.
 (Blow-fly)